fbradley8/fbradley8.github.io/_posts/2016-1-6-pdf-google-apps-script.markdown

 }
 {% endhighlight %}

-We can extract the URL parameters from e.parameters.
+We can extract the URL parameters from ``e.parameters``.
 After generating the PDF, we'll return a download link and other information inside a JSON object.
 Now let's add the functions that do the real work.

 {% highlight js %}
 // Replace below with your template's ID.
 You can find this in the URL